aarifi/Make-Your-App-Material/README.md

 #What Will I Learn?
 Through this project, you will:

-Understand the fundamentals of Android design.
+1.Understand the fundamentals of Android design.
-Apply Material Design guidelines to an mobile application.
+2.Apply Material Design guidelines to an mobile application.
-Separate an interface into surfaces.
+3.Separate an interface into surfaces.
-Effectively use transitions and motion.
+4.Effectively use transitions and motion.